≡ Menu

 Your vet will also give your dog a neurological examination to look for any neurological deficits in your dog.

-During diagnosis the vet will likely tell you which vertebrae or intervertebral space is infected.
-For example, he or she may tell you it’s involving the one or more endplates.
+During diagnosis, the vet will likely tell you which vertebrae or intervertebral space is infected.
+For example, they may say it involves one or more endplates.

 The way your vet treats your dog’s discospondylitis will depend on the cause of your dog’s discospondylitis.
-If it is a bacterial infection, then your dog is likely to get antibiotics.
-Antibiotic therapy will normally take weeks for your dog to fully recover.
+If it is a bacterial infection, your dog will likely get antibiotics.
+Antibiotic therapy will generally take weeks for your dog to recover fully.

 However, a fungal infection will be fought with antifungal medications.
-While your dog is recovering, the vet is likely to give him/her anti-inflammatory medication to ease spinal pain and other discomfort.
+While your dog is recovering, the vet will likely give them anti-inflammatory medicines to ease spinal pain and other discomfort.
 In the case of some deep wounds or lesions near the spine, surgery may be necessary.

-• Let your dog rest as much as possible so as not to further stress the back.
+• Let your dog rest as much as possible so as not to stress the back further.

 • Feed your dog a healthy diet as advised by the veterinarian.